nextgraph-org/nextgraph-rs/ng-sdk-js/DEV.md

 ```
 // for nodejs
 npm i nextgraph
-// or for browser (not published to npm yet)
+// or for browser
-npm i ng-sdk-js
+npm i nextgraphweb
 ```

 ## For contributors